You’ve got three years to make the most of everything West Yorkshire has to offer – here’s where to start.

 Gather your boldest buddies, jump on the bus and swing by for hours of adrenaline-fuelled fun.
 A whole range of giddy obstacles await here, like tree-to-tree zip lines, swinging rope bridges and sky-high stepping stones.
 Fancy finishing on a real nail-biter?
 The Tarzan swing and free-fall plummet are the big daddies of the course and will make sure your scream reflex is in proper working order.

 Go Ape, Temple Newsam Road, Leeds, West Yorkshire, LS15 0AD.
-You can get the 19 or 19A bus.
-Get your free First Bus day pass…
+Take the East Leeds line.

-Another must-do for nature-lovers is located just down the road in Otley.
-From Leeds it takes less than an hour to reach this 700-acre wedge of glorious greenery, and yet Chevin Forest Park could be a million miles away from the city.
+Another must-do for nature-lovers is located a mere bus-ride away in Otley.
+From Leeds it takes less than an hour to reach this 700-acre wedge of glorious greenery, and yet Chevin Forest Park feels a million miles away from the city.
 It’s a worthy day trip, a designated nature reserve with a magnificent outlook over the Wharfe Valley.

 As is typical of this area of West Yorkshire, you’ll find heather-heavy moorland and rocky outcrops aplenty.
 It’s a dramatic sight – moody and atmospheric in winter, bursting with colour during the summer.
 The eastern side of the park is also home to wild forest.
 Pick a path and wander, see how many wood carvings you can spot among the trees and don’t forget to stop off at Surprise View before you leave.
 Yes, the views from here are stunning, but it’s the ice cream you’re really after.

 Otley Chevin Forest Park, East Chevin Road, Otley, Leeds, West Yorkshire, LS21 3HB.
-You can get the X84 bus.
-Get your free First Bus day pass…
+Take the Headingley line.

 Nothing blows off the study cobwebs quite like an open air escapade with your chums at Ilkley Moor.
 Sitting over 400 metres above sea level and criss-crossed with walking routes, it’s home to some of Yorkshire’s most stunning scenery.
 Jump off the bus in Ilkley, grab a sandwich or visit the countryside twin to Leeds’ very own North Bar, then it’s just a 10 minute stroll up to the moor itself.